Suitable for adults and children.

 What is Patch testing?

-Patch testing is a specialist allergy testing technique, prescribed by Dermatologists, carried out by The Allergy Clinic, Blackrock Clinic.
+Patch testing is a specialist allergy testing technique, prescribed by Dermatologists, carried out by The Allergy Clinic patch testing specialists.

 Patch Testing determines if your skin condition is caused or aggravated by an allergy to substances which have come into contact with your skin.